 Let’s face it.
-There is always some dishonest person out there who wants to scam you out of your hard earned money.
+There is always going to be some dishonest person out there who wants to scam you out of your hard earned money.
 With the current state of our economy it is more important than ever to guard ourselves against these would be thieves.
 Here are a few examples of some common scams that you should avoid at all costs:

 1. Get Paid Big Bucks to Work from Home.

 Not all “work from home” opportunities are scams.
-However, if you are asked to pay money upfront to the company wishing to “hire” you, it is a bad idea.
+However, if you are asked to pay money upfront to the company wishing to “hire” you, it is probably a bad idea.
 Many of these dishonest companies will ask you to pay for training or for a sample kit of the product you will be selling.
 Bottom line, if you have to give the company money to begin working for them you should BEWARE!